 - Life-threatening paradoxical bronchospasm may occur.
 Discontinue albuterol sulfate inhalation aerosol immediately and treat with alternative therapy.
 (5.1) - Need for more doses of albuterol sulfate inhalation aerosol than usual may be a sign of deterioration of asthma and requires reevaluation of treatment.
 (5.2) - Albuterol sulfate is not a substitute for corticosteroids.
-(5.3) - Cardiovascular effects may occur.
+(5.3) Cardiovascular effects may occur.
+Use with caution in patients sensitive to - Cardiovascular effects may occur.
 Use with caution in patients sensitive to sympathomimetic drugs and patients with cardiovascular or convulsive disorders.
 (5.4, 5.7) - Excessive use may be fatal.
 Do not exceed recommended dose.
 (5.5) - Immediate hypersensitivity reactions may occur.
 Discontinue albuterol sulfate inhalation aerosol immediately.
 (5.6) - Hypokalemia and changes in blood glucose may occur.
 (5.7, 5.8)

-----ADVERSE REACTIONS---
+-----ADVERSE REACTIONS----

-Most common adverse reactions (≥3.0% and >placebo) are headache, tachycardia, pain, dizziness, pharyngitis, and rhinitis.
+Most common adverse reactions ( $\geq$ 3.0% and >placebo) are headache, tachycardia, pain, dizziness, pharyngitis, and rhinitis.
 (6.1)